algolia/algoliasearch-client-android/README.md

   * **TYPO_STRICT**: Hits matching with 2 typos are not retrieved if there are some matching without typos.
 This option is useful if you want to avoid false positives as much as possible.
  * **enableTyposOnNumericTokens**: If set to false, disables typo tolerance on numeric tokens (numbers).
 Defaults to true.
  * **ignorePlural**: If set to true, plural won't be considered as a typo.
 For example, car and cars will be considered as equals.
 Defaults to false.
+ * **disableTypoToleranceOnAttributes** List of attributes on which you want to disable typo tolerance (must be a subset of the `attributesToIndex` index setting).
+Attributes are separated with a comma such as `"name,address"`.
+You can also use JSON string array encoding such as `encodeURIComponent("[\"name\",\"address\"]")`.
+By default, this list is empty.
  * **restrictSearchableAttributes** List of attributes you want to use for textual search (must be a subset of the `attributesToIndex` index setting).
 Attributes are separated with a comma such as `"name,address"`.
 You can also use JSON string array encoding such as `encodeURIComponent("[\"name\",\"address\"]")`.
 By default, all attributes specified in `attributesToIndex` settings are used to search.
  * **enableAdvancedSyntax**: Enables the advanced query syntax.
 Defaults to 0 (false).
     * **Phrase query**: A phrase query defines a particular sequence of terms.
 A phrase query is built by Algolia's query parser for words surrounded by `"`.
 For example, `"search engine"` will retrieve records having `search` next to `engine` only.
 Typo tolerance is _disabled_ on phrase queries.